 - Top – level management – you have Action Points that are finite and vary from turn to turn.
 You can do almost anything, but you can’t do everything

-- You are the Emperor – you are a character in a game that has hundreds that you will interact with.
+- You are the Ruler – you are a character in a game that has hundreds that you will interact with.
 If you die, or are deposed, the game is over

 - Multiple layers of strategy – from a traditional 4X-type (exploring and scanning new systems, colonizing planets, establishing outposts, building militaries and trade) upwards to developing your Great House and managing the other Houses that all have specialties that you can only take advantage of if you are on friendly terms with them, to discovering and reaching out to other breakaway human civilizations, to your ultimate goal of uniting the Celestial Empire against a final attack by humanities’ oldest enemy, the Xyl